legend-exp/remage/docs/manual/install.md

 ### Example Jupyter file for testing

 To test if it works, open up a new notebook and select the remage kernel!
 You might have to search for it under "Select another Kernel" "Jupyter kernel..." depending on your installation, the name should be equal to the name under "display_name" in the `kernel.json`.
-Now first start with a simple cell to check if the kernel starts succesfully:
+Now first start with a simple cell to check if the kernel starts successfully:

 ```python
 # Change this to the path where you want to save simulation geometry and data